Solve/Next

 about the arts?

 Twenty seats.
-Five art forms.
-Four and a half days in Paris.
-Backstage, in ateliers, in the streets.
+One industry at a visible Deflection Point.
+Four and a half days in Paris—backstage, in ateliers, in the street.
 The methodology is Think Wrong.
 The laboratory is one of the world’s great cities.
+The capability goes home with you.
 If this is the way you already think about your work—you are already a Wrong Thinker.
 The Intensive develops the practice.

-Public cohort: €4,250 per seat.
-Private cohort: €51,000 base for up to 15 participants, €3,750 per additional participant.
-Both formats confer the Certified Serious Capital Activator™ credential.
+Open cohort: €4,250 per seat.
+Private cohort—the Serious Capital Activator Intensive™ run on your own challenge: €51,000 base for up to 15 participants, €3,750 per additional participant.
+Both confer the Certified Capital Activator™ credential.